 There is a great deal of pressure, particularly nowadays, to be slim, and many of us are obsessed with our body image and with weight control.
-Excessive dieting, starting oneself, calorie counting, taking too many laxatives and/or vomiting can lead to serious problems.
+Excessive dieting, starving oneself, calorie counting, taking too many laxatives and/or vomiting can lead to serious problems.
 Childhood issues can also cause bulimia (over-eating and vomiting) and the more serious condition of anorexia.
-Although for severe cases of anorexia you must be seen by a psychiatric team and counselling tends not be affective on its own.
+Although for severe cases of anorexia you must be seen by a psychiatric team and counselling tends not to be effective on its own.

 Counselling and psychotherapy can be very helpful in establishing the root causes of why you feel the need to comfort eat, binge eat, feel pre-occupied with your weight and body image.
 Also to treat eating disorders such as severe over-eating, bulimia and moderate cases of anorexia.

 You can gain an understanding of the underlying causes o your particular issues around eating and explore your relationship to food.
 This will involve looking at the onset of the eating disorder, looking at childhood issues and practical treatment in the present such as help in monitoring how much you eat, keeping diaries and a treatment plan.

 What are the benefits of Psychotherapy for Eating Disorders?